SergSel2006/PitsaBot/CONTRIBUTING.md

 This is used to ease work of translation, because programs never forgets to do something.
 Else you work without _() and can remove anything related to it

-Note that bot is intended to run from its root directory, and not src/.
+Note that bot is intended to run from project root directory, and not src/.

-after you done your work, run `python /usr/lib/python3.10/Tools/i18n/pygettext.py -d all -p src/locales src/` and then simply do pull request with short description of changes, your code will be analyzed and commonly merged.
+after you done your work, run `python /usr/lib/python3.10/Tools/i18n/pygettext.py -d messages -p src/locales src/`, translate code if you want and then simply do pull request with short description of changes, your code will be analyzed and commonly merged.

 ### I saw some unoptimised/potentially dangerous/bad code, how could I fix it?